EGI-Federation/cloud-info-provider/.github/CONTRIBUTING.md

 issue number when you submit the pull request.

-- **It is recommended to make pull requests against release candidate branches, whenever features are involved**, instead of against the master branch.
+- **It is recommended to make pull requests against release candidate branches, whenever features are involved**, instead of against the main branch.
 See [Release Cycle](#release-cycle) below.
-- Pull requests to the master branch can be made in the case obvious fixes.
+- Pull requests to the main branch can be made in the case obvious fixes.
 See [Obvious Fix Policy](#obvious-fix-policy)

 We have a 3 step process for contributions.